orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 These processes are entirely configurable.
 See [Buttons and Processes](/orbeon/orbeon-forms/wiki/Form-Runner:-Buttons-and-Processes) for more information.

-Optionally, it is possible to annotate the XML data submitted with warning messages.
+Optionally, it is possible to annotate the XML data submitted with error, warning or informational messages.
 See [Buttons and Processes](/orbeon/orbeon-forms/wiki/Form-Runner:-Buttons-and-Processes) for more information.